 If you choose to invest in businesses of the type displayed on the platform, such investments should only be made as part of a well-diversified portfolio.
 This means that you should invest only a relatively small portion of your investable capital in such businesses, and the majority of your investable capital should be invested in safer, more liquid assets.
 It also means that you should spread your investment between multiple businesses rather than investing a larger amount in just a few.

 Important information about campaign type

-The platform provides opportunities to invest in startup and growth-focussed businesses by way of three types of campaigns: equity, fund and convertible.
+The platform generally provides opportunities to invest in startup and growth-focussed businesses by way of three types of campaigns: equity, cohort and convertible.
 Information about these campaigns is available here.
-All the risk warnings above apply to each of the three types of campaigns but you should also be aware of the following in respect of funds and convertibles.
-As each fund and convertible campaign is different, please ensure you read the campaign text and accompanying documentation carefully.
+All the risk warnings above apply to each of the three types of campaigns but you should also be aware of the following in respect of cohorts and convertibles.
+As each cohort and convertible campaign is different, please ensure you read the campaign text and accompanying documentation carefully.

-Fund campaigns allow you to invest in multiple companies that are selected by predetermined criteria, and are often set up by a fund organiser (who may run an accelerator or venture capital fund, for example).
+Cohort campaigns allow you to invest in multiple companies that are selected by predetermined criteria, and are often set up by a campaign organiser (who may run an accelerator, for example).
 Whilst each investment in a company will be structurally the same as a regular equity campaign, your money will be invested company-by-company over a longer period, meaning that your shares in each company will be issued at different times.

 Convertible campaigns allow you to invest in a business in return for a contractual right for shares to be issued on the occurrence of a trigger event (generally another round of funding or a longstop date).
 In return for investing early, you will receive a discount on the price of the shares issued, and sometimes the benefit of a valuation cap.
 Whilst the investment in the company will be structurally the same as a regular equity campaign, your shares will be issued later than your money is invested.